 As a Nation of immigrants, our legacy is rooted in their success.
 Their contributions help us live up to our founding principles.
 With pride in our diverse heritage and in our common creed, we affirm our dedication to the values enshrined in our Constitution.
 We, the people, must forever breathe life into the words of this precious document, and together ensure that its principles endure for generations to come.

 In remembrance of the signing of the Constitution and in recognition of the Americans who strive to uphold the duties and responsibilities of citizenship, the Congress, by joint resolution of February 29, 1952 (36 U.S.C.
 106), designated September 17 as "Constitution Day and Citizenship Day," and by joint resolution of August 2, 1956 (36 U.S.C.
 108), requested that the President proclaim the week beginning September 17 and ending September 23 of each year as "Constitution Week."

-IN WITNESS WHEREOF, I have hereunto set my hand this sixteenth day of September, in the year of our Lord two thousand fifteen, and of the Independence of the United States of America the two hundred and fortieth.
+IN WITNESS WHEREOF, I have hereunto set my hand this sixteenth day of September, in the year of our Lord two thousand sixteen, and of the Independence of the United States of America the two hundred and forty-first.